What is leuprorelin (Prostap®)?

 How leuprorelin works

 Oestrogen can encourage breast cancer to grow.
 Leuprorelin stops the ovaries making oestrogen and lowers the level of oestrogen in the body.
 You can only have leuprorelin if you have not been through menopause.
-You may have it along with other hormonal therapy drugs, or on its own.
+You may have it with other hormonal therapy drugs or on its own.

-The practice nurse at your doctor’s surgery usually gives you the injections.
+You have the injections at a GP surgery.
+A practice nurse gives them to you.
 If you are not able to visit the surgery, a district nurse can give you the injections at home.

 About side effects